 Master of science (2 year) Full time

-Work opportunities include managerial positions in environment or agriulture.
-You will be qualified for governmental, communal or private sectors as a manager, adviser/consultant, PhD-student, researcher, lecturer (with pedagogic).
-You can work internationally, in UN organizations like FAO, and NORAD.
+You will be qualified for positions within agriculture, horticulture and environmental sectors, governmental, communal or private companies as a manager, adviser/consultant, PhD-studies, researcher, lecturer (with pedagogic) etc. You can also work internationally, in UN organizations like FAO, and NORAD.

 Students will learn about flowers, fruits, berries, vegetables and cereal.
 Understanding of plants function, and how the environment and climate effects on their functions.
 Genetics and molecular methods.
 Plant health and plant protection.

 Bachelor’s degree in Plant Sciences, Biology, Biotechnology or equivalent education that includes basic knowledge in mathematics, chemistry, plant physiology, soil- and natural sciences.

 There is a minimum mark requirement of C for admission.

 Applicants must demonstrate English language ability in accordance with the NMBU regulations.

 Plant Production Systems, focusing on: